SAOD-research/PECL/README.md

 |ReDet                      |DOTA-v1.5       |    ReR50-ReFPN     |   ✓    |   ✓    |   1x     |  76.80 |    [cfg](configs/ReDet/ReDet_re50_refpn_1x_dota15_ms.py) [model](https://drive.google.com/file/d/1I1IDmt3juw1sm-CT-zaosVVDldAHYBIO/view?usp=sharing) [log](https://drive.google.com/file/d/1T2Eou26T0mpmP93X_XrFk-AhSicLrgGp/view?usp=sharing)        |
 |ReDet                      |HRSC2016        |    ReR50-ReFPN     |   -    |   -    |   3x     |  90.46 |    [cfg](configs/ReDet/ReDet_re50_refpn_3x_hrsc2016.py) [model](https://drive.google.com/file/d/1vTU6OeFD6CX4zkQn7szlgL7Qc_MOZpgC/view?usp=sharing) [log](https://drive.google.com/file/d/1csbm3jop9MGOQt8JaEeBg6TEXOZXY-yo/view?usp=sharing)        |
 -->

+## Guideline
+All experiments in this paper are based on the **mmdetection/mmrotate** framework, depending on the framework used by the baseline method.

+Taking **ReDet** as an example, the installation, training, and testing steps can be found in the official ReDet documentation, which is clear and well-documented.
+You can follow the instructions here: [ReDet GitHub](https://github.com/csuhan/ReDet).

+The only difference lies in the construction of the sparse annotation dataset, which will be explained in detail below.
+So, first, make sure to run the ReDet code successfully.
+Then, change the data path in `config/ReDet/ReDet_re50_refpn_1x_dota1.py` to the path of the sparse annotation dataset.
+This way, you can obtain the corresponding baseline results.

+### How to obtain the sparse annotation dataset

+The sparse annotation dataset can be downloaded from the following URL:

 ## Installation

 Please refer to [INSTALL.md](INSTALL.md) for installation and dataset preparation.